jkom4/obsidian-pdf-writer/README.md

 5. **Right-click and drag** to move the annotation to a new position.
 6. Double-click the annotation to reveal the delete button.
 7. Click the delete button to remove the annotation.
+8. Click the **Save** button to store your annotations.
+9. Annotations are automatically reloaded when reopening the PDF or switching windows.

 ## 🚧 Work in progress notice 📝